mgunyho/Little-Utils/README.md

 ![all modules](screenshots/all_modules.png)

-Most of these modules were born out of me yelling "How the hell is this not in Fundamental?!".
+These modules are small utilities that I would have liked to see in the Fundamental plugin when starting out with Rack.
 Much of the functionality is available in other plugin packs, but I didn't want to download 30 modules just to add two numbers together.
 I also tried to make them look nice.

 All modules except for Button have polyphonic support.